neohed/brba/README.md

 # brba

-Particle System translated from "Game Programming All In One" de Sousa 2002
+Particle System inspired by "Game Programming All In One" de Sousa 2002

-## Todo

-* background static blur effect (black & green): https://zurb.com/playground/image-blur-texture

 ## To run locally